Publications

 Abstract: Many routine daily activities—such as cooking and commuting—cause large recurring pollution spikes that may impact health without significantly affecting average exposure.
 We study pollution spikes by combining experimental variation in cooking technology with high-frequency data on individual pollution exposure and time-use in Kenya.
 Improved cookstoves reduce PM2.5 spikes while cooking by 52µg/m3 (42%) and cause a 0.24 standard deviation reduction in self-reported respiratory symptoms.
 However, even after more than three years of daily use, we find no clinical health improvements; possibly because we detect no impact on average exposure.
 Clinical health improvements may require reductions in ambient concentrations.

-Attending Kindergarten Improves Cognitive but Not Socioemotional Development in India (with Seema Jayachandran)
+Attending Kindergarten Improves Cognitive Development in India, but All Kindergartens Are Not Equal (with Seema Jayachandran)

-Abstract: Pre-primary schooling is available but has low participation in many developing countries, which could exacerbate the socioeconomic gradient in readiness for primary school.
-We study the effects of expanding access to kindergarten on child development in Karnataka, India through a randomized evaluation.
+Abstract: Early childhood is a critical period for child development, and several studies find high returns to formal early schooling (e.g., pre-K) in developed countries.
+However, there is limited evidence on whether formal pre-primary schooling is an effective model in developing countries.
+We study the impacts of attending kindergarten on child development in Karnataka, India, through a randomized evaluation.
 We partnered with a private kindergarten provider to offer two-year scholarships to children in low-income families.
-Children who attend our partner’s kindergarten due to the scholarship experience a 0.8 standard deviation gain in cognitive development.
-About 40% of the effect persists through the first year of primary school.
-We find no effect on socioemotional development.
-Some children induced to attend our partner’s kindergarten would have attended no kindergarten, while others would have attended a different kindergarten.
-We use machine learning techniques to predict each child’s counterfactual activity and then estimate separate treatment effects for different types of switchers.
-The short-run effect on cognition is driven by children who would not have otherwise attended kindergarten, but the persistent component of the effect does not vary by counterfactual.
+Children who attend the partner kindergarten due to the scholarship experience a 0.8 standard deviation gain in cognitive development.
+Some children induced to attend the partner kindergarten would not have attended kindergarten, while others would have attended a different kindergarten.
+We use machine learning techniques to predict each child’s counterfactual activity and then estimate separate treatment effects for each type of switcher.
+We find that the short-run effect on cognition is driven mostly by children who would have otherwise not attended kindergarten.
+About 40% of the effect on cognitive development persists through first grade, with more persistence for higher-order thinking skills.
+In contrast, we find no effects on socioemotional development, which could be due to most children interacting with other children in daycare centers even if they do not attend kindergarten.

 Works in Progress